-The Virginia Tech Department of Statistics invites applications for a tenure-track faculty position in Statistics to begin in August 2019.
-Appointment at the rank of assistant professor is preferred, but the associate level will be considered for exceptional candidates.
-Requirements include a Ph.D. in statistics or a closely related field and a research focus in data analytics, statistical/machine learning, artificial intelligence, cyber analytics, data mining, stochastic modeling/inference, or any related branch of computationally intensive statistical methods.
+The Virginia Tech Department of Statistics (www.stat.vt.edu) invites applications for a tenure track faculty position in Statistics to begin in August 2020.
+Appointment at the rank of assistant professor is preferred, but the level of associate or full professor will be considered for exceptional candidates.
+Requirements include a Ph.D. in statistics or a closely related field and a research focus in any of the following areas:data analytics, statistical/machine learning, artificial intelligence, cyber analytics, data mining, stochastic modeling/inference, or any related branch of computationally intensive statistical methods.

-This position is part of a major emphasis on statistics, including computational modeling, data science and analytics, and empirical decision making and is in support of the Computational Modeling and Data Analytics (CMDA) program (www.ais.science.vt.edu/programs/cmda.html) at Virginia Tech.
-CMDA, a multi-department effort including not just Statistics but also the Departments of Mathematics and of Computer Science, represents an entirely new approach to training quantitative scientists, one that develops foundations for, knowledge of, and skills in computationally intensive techniques for modeling and inference.
+This position is part of a major emphasis on statistics at Virginia Tech, including computational modeling, data science and analytics, and empirical decision making.
+This search is targeting individuals who would teach in both the Department of Statistics and the Computational Modeling and Data Analytics (CMDA) program (https://www.ais.science.vt.edu/cmda.html).
+CMDA is a multi-department effort (together with Mathematics and Computer Science) to educate modern quantitative scientists by developing their knowledge base and skillset in computationally intensive techniques for modeling and inference.

-Applicants must have a strong background in statistics with specialization in data analytics, machine learning, data mining, stochastic modeling/inference, interactive data visualization, high performance computing or some other area of computationally-intensive statistical methods; a strong promise for developing a well-funded and distinguished research program; demonstrated experience with and commitment to interdisciplinary research; willingness to cross disciplinary boundaries to tackle complex scientific challenges; a desire to advise and teach a student body that is diverse with respect to socio-economic status, demographics, interests, and abilities; and commitment/sensitivity to address issues of diversity in the university community.
+Applicants must have a strong background in statistics with specialization in data analytics, machine learning, data mining, stochastic modeling/inference, interactive data visualization, high performance computing or computationally intensive statistical methods; a strong promise for developing a well-funded and distinguished research program; demonstrated experience with and commitment to interdisciplinary research; willingness to cross disciplinary boundaries to tackle complex scientific challenges; a desire to advise and teach a student body that is diverse with respect to socio-economic status, demographics, interests, and abilities; and commitment/sensitivity to address issues of diversity in the university community.
 Applicants must have earned a doctorate in a relevant discipline at the time of appointment.

 Preference will be given to candidates with demonstrated interest in interdisciplinary scholarship employing statistical and data analytical techniques.
 Preference will also be given to assistant professor candidates, candidates with postdoctoral or similar experience, and candidates with a record of achievement as might be demonstrated during a postdoctoral or similar appointment.

-Questions regarding the position can be directed to Professor Robert B. Gramacy (firstname.lastname@example.org), chair of the search committee.
-Review of applications will begin on December 1, 2018.
-As part of the hiring process, the successful applicant must pass a criminal background check.
+Questions regarding the position can be directed to Professor Mark Embree (email@example.com), chair of the search committee.
+Review of applications will begin on December 1, 2019 and continue until the position is filled.

-Applications must be submitted online at http://listings.jobs.vt.edu (TR018011) and should include a cover letter; curriculum vitae; research plan; teaching statement; and a statement of any previous activities aimed at expanding the diversity and/or mentoring of minorities, women, or members of other underrepresented groups, including how the applicant will further Virginia Tech’s commitment to build a culturally diverse educational environment.
+Applications must be submitted online at http://jobs.vt.edu (#511566) and should include a cover letter; curriculum vitae; teaching statement; research plan; and a statement of any previous activities aimed at expanding the diversity and/or mentoring of minorities, women, or members of other underrepresented groups, including how the applicant will further Virginia Tech’s commitment to build a culturally diverse educational environment.
 Applications must also include contact information for at least three references.